 If you are a staff or faculty member, please contact Homewood Health if you need personal support.

-If you are a student, please contact the Learning Support Specialist if you need assistance, support, or someone to listen.
+If you are a student, and you need assistance, support, or someone to just listen,please contact the Learning Support Specialist

 FSJ/Online students: 250-787-6244